Towards Modality-Agnostic Medical Image Anomaly Detection: A Training-Free Manifold Refinement Approach: Discussion

+\paragraph{Modality-agnostic deployment for rapid clinical screening.} Because the framework operates entirely downstream of feature extraction, adapting it to a new modality requires only a corresponding pretrained backbone, with no architectural changes or modality-specific tuning.
+This is unlike methods that rely on anatomical priors or modality-tailored designs, e.g., diffusion models for textured histopathology, or anatomy-aware pretext tasks for chest radiographs.
+We confirm this in practice: the same manifold-refinement and scoring pipeline, with identical hyperparameters (Table~\ref{tab:msde_hyperparameters}), achieves state-of-the-art or competitive performance across chest X-ray, brain MRI, retinal fundus, dermatoscopy, and histopathology data.
+Combined with its label-free, one-class training, this makes the framework well suited as a first-line screening tool, flagging potentially abnormal cases for specialist review before modality-specific workup, without requiring per-department retraining or abnormal-case annotations.

-MSDE operates on pre-extracted feature embeddings rather than raw images, avoiding expensive end-to-end retraining.
+\paragraph{Computational Efficiency and Scalability.} The proposed framework operates on pre-extracted feature embeddings rather than raw images, avoiding expensive end-to-end retraining.
 The dominant computational cost arises from approximate nearest-neighbor graph construction and iterative neighborhood updates over $T$ refinement steps.
 Using NN-Descent~\cite{ono2023rnn_descent}, graph construction scales approximately as $\mathcal{O}(N\log N)$ in practice, while each refinement step requires $\mathcal{O}(NkD)$ operations, where $N$ is the number of samples, $D$ the feature dimension, and $k$ the neighborhood size.
 Since $T$ is small ($T=8$ in all experiments), the method remains computationally practical.
 After refinement, PCA and Gaussian scoring introduce comparatively minor overhead.
-Overall, MSDE is substantially lighter than reconstruction- or diffusion-based anomaly detection methods that require repeated image-space generation or network optimization.
+Overall, the proposed framework is substantially lighter than reconstruction or diffusion-based anomaly detection methods that require repeated image-space generation or network optimization.

-\paragraph{Dependence on backbone feature quality.} Despite its strong overall performance, MSDE has an important limitation: it remains dependent on the quality of the initial latent embeddings.
-The method refines existing feature geometry but does not generate discriminative information that is absent from the original representation.
-Consequently, if the backbone fails to capture pathology-relevant structure or produces weak modality-specific features, the benefits of manifold refinement may be limited.
-This likely explains lower performance on certain datasets with challenging textures or less structured anatomical cues.
-Therefore, MSDE should be viewed as a geometry enhancement mechanism that complements, rather than replaces, advances in representation learning.
+\paragraph{Limitation.} Despite its strong overall performance, our framework has two notable limitations.
+First, it remains dependent on the quality of the initial latent embeddings: the method refines existing feature geometry but does not generate discriminative information absent from the original representation, so weak or modality-mismatched backbone features limit the benefit of manifold refinement, as seen on datasets with challenging textures or less structured anatomical cues.
+The framework should thus be viewed as a geometry-enhancement mechanism that complements, rather than replaces, advances in representation learning.